Michael Cohen to Plead Fifth, Though Trump Once Said That’s for Mobsters

 The Trumps are probably best understood as a real-life Bluth family with no Michael, but since no one in Trump’s orbit ever watched Arrested Development, they instead make repeated references to the Mafia.
 Trump has alleged ties to crime families in New York and Philadelphia, and former FBI director James Comey said being around the president gave him “a flashback to my days investigating the Mafia, La Cosa Nostra.”
 Trump’s associates have also invoked the mob metaphorically.
 Within the Trump Organization fixer Michael Cohen was nicknamed “Tom” after Tom Hagen, the consigliere in The Godfather.
 And in a recent interview Trump attorney Jay Goldberg expressed concerns about Cohen’s loyalty by noting, “The mob was broken by Sammy ‘The Bull’ Gravano caving in out of the prospect of a jail sentence.”

-The president hasn’t embraced this comparison himself, but Cohen is now engaged in behavior the president once attacked as mob-like and incriminating.
+The president hasn’t embraced this comparison himself, but Cohen is now engaged in behavior the president once attacked as moblike and incriminating.
 In a Wednesday court filing, Cohen said he intends to invoke his Fifth Amendment right not to incriminate himself in a lawsuit filed against the president by porn star Stormy Daniels.

 Cohen is trying to delay the California civil suit, which Daniels hopes will void a nondisclosure agreement in which she received $130,000 to keep quiet about her alleged affair with Trump.
-In the filing, Cohen said that if called as a witness, “I will assert my Fifth Amendment rights in connection with all proceedings in this case due to the ongoing criminal investigation by the F.B.I. and U.S. Attorney for the Southern District of New York.”
+In the filing, Cohen said that if called as a witness, “I will assert my Fifth Amendment rights in connection with all proceedings in this case due to the ongoing criminal investigation by the FBI and U.S. Attorney for the Southern District of New York.”

 It’s common for civil proceedings to be put on hold if defendants are also facing criminal prosecution, as the civil suit could yield incriminating information.
 In this case, by citing the Fifth Amendment, Cohen can avoid giving a deposition and turning over sensitive information that could be used in the federal case, which was revealed when the FBI raided his home and office earlier this month.